 Are you looking for a way to get involved, but you don't have a lot of time or you might be gone for parts of the summer?
 Consider volunteering with Summer Lunch.
 Join us at one of our Volunteer training/orientations to learn more.

 AmeriCorps Summer Associate positions receive a monthly stipend along with an education award at the end (about $1,200), additionally, MSU will match the education award if you use it towards MSU expenses.

 Job listing and details are available here: https://my.americorps.gov/mp/listing/viewListing.do?id=88112&fromSearch=true

 You will need to make an account with My AmeriCorps to apply.

 Submit Your Upcoming Volunteer Opportunity

 Have an upcoming volunteer opportunity?
 Please submit your information and we will include it on this page as well as send out to our Volunteer Reserves listserv.
 Please note that volunteer opportunities will be removed after 6 months.
 Please note: Volunteer Reserves emails are only sent the first and third Tuesday of the month.

-CLICK HERE to submit your opportunity.
+Visit the following link to submit your opportunity.